githubtraining/continuous-delivery-azure/responses/01_label-trigger.md

 1. Enter `/` to let GitHub know this should be a new directory.
 </details>

-Your result should look like this:
+Your resulting file should be in `.github/workflows/deploy-staging.yml` and it should look like this:

 ```yml
 name: Stage the app